Sara Gilbert: Television

 On June 21, 2018, ABC announced that the network had ordered ten episodes of a spin-off of Roseanne.
 That series, The Conners, featuring all of the regular cast except Barr, premiered in October 2018, with Gilbert starring and serving as an executive producer.
-In 2019, Sara, along with Tom Werner launched Sara+Tom, by combining two companies, her Gilbert TV arm, and Werner Entertainment, both of which worked after the success of The Conners.
+Gilbert would continue to reprise her role as Darlene and also serve as an executive producer for The Conners until the series concluded in 2025.
+In 2019, Gilbert and Tom Werner, both of whom had been involved in the production of The Conners (she through her TV arm, him through Werner Entertainment), formed the production company Sara+Tom.
+Sara + Tom was involved in the production of the eight-episode streaming sitcom The Pradeeps of Pittsburgh.